 Sometimes called “the itch that rashes,” eczema is a relatively common skin condition that’s characterized by dry, itchy skin that may look red and scaly.
 For many people, the condition worsens in the colder months, when environmental humidity drops – meaning that a cozy night in front of the fire can quickly become itchy and uncomfortable.
 Eczema treatment at our Atlanta, Georgia dermatology practice is often achieved through a mix of prescribed medications and lifestyle adjustments.
-Our board-certified dermatologists can help you be comfortable in your skin again with an effective treatment plan.
+Our board-certified Eczema Dermatologist can help you be comfortable in your skin again with an effective treatment plan.

 What Is Eczema?